wix-incubator/wixmedia-python/video.md

 ```
 ### Working with Videos ###

-After uploading a video, you can easily retreive information about it using the SDK:
+After uploading a video, you can easily retreive its information using the SDK:

 #### Video URL ####